 I created a simple finish on this Chalk Painted antique side table that gives a softly worn, aged appearance.
 So easy to do!

-I’m sharing another thrifty find with my friends today.
-Be sure to read all the way to the bottom to see their makeovers!
+Be sure to read all the way to the bottom to see my friends’ makeovers!

 This one spent a long time in my garage before I finally pulled it out for a makeover.

 Sometimes I’m just not inspired by a piece, you know?
 And if that’s the case, I usually just let it go until it hits me.

 But I finally decided it was time for this one to get some much-needed love.

 It wasn’t broken when I first got it but I believe it was cracked and ready to go.

 This is one of the reasons it sat so long.